 Looking for the best wireless printer for home working or for a small office?
 This guide will help you pick the right model for you – and show you the best prices available right now.
+Be aware that home printers have been in short supply in the last year, with so many people studying or working at home – so stocks can sell quickly, and prices can be inflated.

 An upside of working from home is that you’re not stuck behind the same desk all day long.
 Thanks to your home Wi-Fi network, you can stay in bed a little longer in the morning and still check out your emails, do a little work at the kitchen table over a leisurely breakfast, maybe create a few documents with your feet up on the sofa, and even chill out with some work in the garden, if it’s not actually too chilly.